huangli712/iQIST/ROADMAP.md

 ## List st of current tasks

 * design the logo for iQIST (Critical)
-* finish the truncation approximation for the CT-HYB codes (Critical)
+* verify the truncation approximation for the CT-HYB codes (Critical)
-* clean the implementation of measurement of two-particle green's function (Critical)
+* verify the measurement of two-particle green's function (Critical)
 * implement the Skip listing algorithm for the CT-HYB codes (Major)
 * implement the FastTrace/LazyTrace algorithm for the CT-HYB codes (Major)
 * implement the time evolution algorithm for the CT-HYB codes (Major)